SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

     #define CT_COUNTER_MODE_USECASE       1      -  To run normal counter code
   ```

-- Also enable CT-configuration & OCU-configuration buttons on UC for using PWM mode usecase.
+- Also enable CT-configuration for using PWM mode usecase.
 - Configure the following macros in config_timer_example.c file to change match value for counter-mode usecase, update/modify following macros if required.

   ```C